5 Advantages of a Restorative Justice Model of Discipline in Public Schools

 Heightened Academic Performance

 Students often feel singled out and unfairly treated in response to punitive justice models in public schools.
 Many of these measures were implemented in days when parental discipline was widely embraced, in a form that we now recognize as being abusive today.
-Punitive measures are out of step with modern behavioral analysis, which is rooted in developmental psychology.
-Students whose issues are confronted constructively are less likely to fall behind on academics, less likely to drop out, and less likely to have recurring issues than those who are repeatedly punished for something they might not understand.
+Punitive measures are out of step with modern behavioral analysis, rooted in developmental psychology.
+Students whose issues are confronted constructively are less likely to fall behind on academics, less likely to drop out, and less likely to have recurring problems than those who are repeatedly punished for something they might not understand.

 Improved Safety